arangodb/docs/3.11/programs-arangod-general.md

 To receive the startup options in JSON format, pass the `--dump-options` flag.
 This will print out all options and exit.

-## Version

-`--version`

-`-v`

-Prints the version of the server and exits.

-`--version-json`

-Prints the version of the server in JSON format and exits.

-## Daemon

-`--daemon`

-Runs the server as a daemon (as a background process).
-This parameter can only be set if the pid (process id) file is specified.
-That is, unless a value to the parameter pid-file is given, then the server will report an error and exit.

 ## Default Language